kadenP/TheRoleOfBuildingsInAChangingEnvironmentalEra_PleweMSThesis/Chapter4/Python Code/README.md

 **SOProblems_OT.py**: This will define an optimization problem based on the small office EnergyPlus model.

-**SensitivityCalculation**: This script will use the gaussian process regression models generated for the energy plus simulations in order to pwerform a sensitivity analysis on all of the input parameters by calculating DGSM indices.
+**SensitivityCalculation.py**: This script will use the gaussian process regression models generated for the energy plus simulations in order to pwerform a sensitivity analysis on all of the input parameters by calculating DGSM indices.

-**SmallOfficeModules**: Configures the small office idf file in order to set up the correct outputs and simulation run parameters.
+**SmallOfficeModules.py**: Configures the small office idf file in order to set up the correct outputs and simulation run parameters.